In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 aws iam get-role --role-name EMR_DefaultRole

-Here is output with the arn.
+Here is the output with the arn.

-Like this you can try describing the resource and see if it outputs the arn.
+Like this, you can try describing the resource and see if it outputs the arn.

 Getting ARN from AWS Console